getyoti/yoti-doc-scan-react-native/README.md

 Spanish | es
 Turkish | tr

-## Error codes
+## Status codes
 Code | Description
 :-- | :--
+0 | The user completed the session
-1000 | No error occurred.
-The user cancelled the session 2000 | Unauthorised request (wrong or expired session token) 2001 | Session not found
+1000 | The user cancelled the session
+2000 | Unauthorised request (wrong or expired session token) 2001 | Session not found
 2002 | Session expired